CompuGenius-Programs/SmartDevicesIssurBemelacha/README.md

         // Only applicable if always_light is false "cloud_coverage": 50, // Optional: The cloud coverage percentage to turn on the light "light_times": {
-          "morning": 60, // Required: How long after sunrise on Shabbos/Yom Tov the light should turn off "night": 30 // Required: How long before nightfall on Shabbos/Yom Tov the light should turn on }
+          "morning": 60, // Required: How long after Hanetz on Shabbos/Yom Tov the light should turn off "night": 30 // Required: How long before Tzais on Shabbos/Yom Tov the light should turn on }
       }
     },